Top 8 renovating mistakes and how to avoid them

 4. Evaluate your time!

 This is a tricky one because if you’re DIY and it’s your first time doing something new – it’s going to take time.
 Tiling our ensuite in subway tiles in a herringbone pattern looks gorgeous but it took Mr M 3 painful weeks just to do these wall tiles! but you live and learn, next time get an awesome tiler (though Geraldton at the time lacked really good tilers or they weren’t available so that’s why Mr M said he would do it).
+House Renovations Perth can be a trying period full of indecision and frustrations.

 5. Take into consideration the character of your home.

 The character of your home whether being a Californian bungalow, a federation cottage or an 80s built home will full internal face brick walls, this should have an impact on the decisions you make about materials, windows and doors used.
 In our case, the existing home dubbed ‘the bachelor’s caravan’ was a kit home built in the 70’s and was very unusual for the surrounding suburbs.
 (Probably why it was on the market for a good year before we bought it.)
 I don’t like to say this house didn’t have any character, it had potential.
 I normally try to find 1 feature I love about the home and enhance that, in our case that was the bay window.
-Mr M wanted to get rid of it and I convinced him to keep it – plus we would have needed extra planning time to submit to council.
+Mr M wanted to get rid of it and I convinced him to keep it – plus we would have needed extra planning time to submit to the council.

 Take a peek at the existing photo of the ‘Bachelors Caravan’ as we liked to call it.